 Since 2011, about 1.2 billion adults have obtained a bank account.
 Yet, there are still about 1.7 billion adults unbanked, 56 per cent of whom are women.
 In addition, access on its own is not sufficient.
 The quality of services and utilization rates are also important.
 In many developing countries, people continue to borrow primarily from friends and family, while only half of savings are held in formal financial institutions.

 Global Findex data suggest that countries that adopt financial inclusion strategies reduce exclusion twice as fast as those that do not.
 National financial inclusion strategies (NFIs) have gained traction in recent years and are becoming an increasingly common policy approach for countries to lay out a plan to address the financial inclusion gap.
-To date, there are 58 NFIs in 96 country members of the Alliance for Financial Inclusion (AFI).
-These commitments are commonly known as “Maya Commitments”, as they refer to common principles laid out in the “The Maya Declaration” of the Alliance for Financial Inclusion.
-Poorer countries are more likely to have strategies for financial inclusion, which is not surprising, given that they also tend to have lower degrees of financial inclusion, and are more likely to benefit from nation-wide efforts to improve financial access.
+As of July 2017, there were 63 NFIs in 94 country members of the Alliance for Financial Inclusion (AFI).
+These commitments are commonly known as “Maya Commitments”, as they refer to common principles laid out in the “Maya Declaration” of the AFI.
+Poorer countries are more likely to have strategies for financial inclusion, which is not surprising, given that they also tend to have lower degrees of financial inclusion, and are more likely to benefit from nationwide efforts to improve financial access.
 The map does not display developed countries that have developed a financial inclusion strategy, however, some developed countries, including the UK, have also developed strategies.

 Financial capability is critical for people to be able to make sound decisions regarding their finance and use of financial services.
 Financial literacy is seen as one element of financial capability and has proven to be important for employability as well the ability of individuals to start and manage their own enterprises.